Clint Frazier becomes 15th Yankee to go on injured list

-NEW YORK — Clint Frazier became the New York Yankees’ 15th player to go on the injured list, sidelined because of a sprained left ankle.
+ANAHEIM, Calif. — Clint Frazier became the Yankees’ 15th player to go on the injured list, sidelined because of a sprained left ankle, and New York acquired Cameron Maybin from the Cleveland Indians for $25,000 to gain outfield depth.

 Frazier was placed on the 10-day injured list Thursday.
-He was hurt Monday night sliding into second base on a pickoff attempt when he became entangled with shortstop Andrelton Simmons in the 12th inning.
+He was hurt Monday night sliding into second base on a pickoff attempt when he became entangled with shortstop Andrelton Simmons in the 12th inning against the Los Angeles Angels.
 Frazier remained in the game and scored and finished New York’s 14-inning win.

 The ankle swelled, and he didn’t play Tuesday or Wednesday, when he had an MRI.